Hellisotherpeople/Constrained-Text-Generation-Studio/README.md

 CTGS uses an extremely simple and intuitive algorithm.
 At each generation, a language model is actually sampling from a probability distribution of its entire vocabulary (which is usually tokenized sub-words). **Why don't we just ban the tokens within the vocabulary which violate the chosen constraints before the sampling step?**.
 This has two advantages over fine-tuning.
 The first advantage is that the model will never violate the imposed constraint, which is unfortunately impossible to guarantee for a fine-tuned model alone.
 The second advantage is that on constrained writing datasets, this technique results in strictly superior preplexity over fine-tuning alone (which makes sense because we are literally banning errrors).

-CTGS, along with the related contributions of its [datasets](https://huggingface.co/datasets/Hellisotherpeople/Lipogram-e), and a huggingface "space" webapp called [Gadsby](https://huggingface.co/spaces/Hellisotherpeople/Gadsby), are all presented as part of our paper titled ["Most Language Models can be Poets too: An AI Writing Assistant and Constrained Text Generation Studio"](https://drive.google.com/file/d/1lTZX5_Ef0nsOXj7s1x_S7LPdgYvzcp-g/view) to appear at [The Second Workshop on When Creative AI Meets Conversational AI (CAI2)](https://sites.google.com/view/cai-workshop-2022), jointly held at [The 29th International Conference on Computational Linguistics (COLING 2022)](https://coling2022.org/)
+CTGS, along with the related contributions of its [datasets](https://huggingface.co/datasets/Hellisotherpeople/Lipogram-e), and a Hugging Face "space" webapp called [Gadsby](https://huggingface.co/spaces/Hellisotherpeople/Gadsby), are all presented as part of our paper titled ["Most Language Models can be Poets too: An AI Writing Assistant and Constrained Text Generation Studio"](https://drive.google.com/file/d/1lTZX5_Ef0nsOXj7s1x_S7LPdgYvzcp-g/view) to appear at [The Second Workshop on When Creative AI Meets Conversational AI (CAI2)](https://sites.google.com/view/cai-workshop-2022), jointly held at [The 29th International Conference on Computational Linguistics (COLING 2022)](https://coling2022.org/)

 # Features